syfds/soundy/docs/index.md

 Soundy is a simple GTK client written in Vala to control a SoundTouch network speaker.
 It is a free and simple alternative to the official client.
-The app connects to the speaker over SoundTouch API (https://developer.bose.com/guides/bose-soundtouch-api/bose-soundtouch-api-reference).
+The app connects to the speaker over [SoundTouch API](https://developer.bose.com/guides/bose-soundtouch-api/bose-soundtouch-api-reference).

 ## elementary OS
 Get Soundy for elementary OS